GiantRavens/backblazeS3/readme.md

 A sample file is already included in dir_upload.
 You'll see the file upload, the bucket contents listed, then the file downloaded again to a separate folder.
 Finally, the delete function will be exercised and the file will be deleted from the bucket.

-From here -  you can explore passing in new filenames, dynamic filename, and more.
+From here -  you can explore passing in new filenames, dynamic filenames, and more.